Darkiczweb3/ai-customer-support-automation/README.md

 ### LOW Priority

-Low-priority messages can be automatically handled when the AI determines that an automatic response is appropriate.
+Low-priority messages are routed to the customer.

+The workflow sends the generated response to the customer without employee intervention.

 ```text
 LOW